ampatspell/ember-cli-zuglet/docs/index/install.md

-> Not yet published on npm
+> ember-cli-zuglet is not yet published on npm

 ``` diff
 "devDependencies": {